Thabhelo/medical_img/README.md

-# DICOM Image Processing with Jupyter Notebook
+# DICOM Image Processing with Python

 This repository contains a Jupyter Notebook for processing DICOM images.
 The notebook demonstrates how to load, display, and manipulate DICOM images using various Python libraries.